 Equipment compatibility

+The Peak Design Travel Tripod fits with other Peak Design products.
+If you already have different cameras, travel backpacks, and accessories from Peak Design, this travel tripod will be the perfect addition to your equipment collection.
+I’m a massive fan of the Capture Clip that always rides my backpack.
 If you’re a photographer who has equipment from many different brands, there’s no need to worry.
 The tripod fits many other cameras, including mobile phones and GoPros.
 For specialized cameras, you can buy adaptors if you like the Peak Design lightweight tripod.

 The tripod also comes with its carrying case, so even if you don’t have other Peak Design products, you’ll still have a safe and convenient place to store the tripod.
 Thanks to its small packed size, it’s not difficult to fit in any suitcase, backpack, or equipment bag you may already have.
+The Peak Design comes with two hex wrenches to service the tripod.
+Both are held in a tool holder on one of the legs.

-If you love your Peak Design Travel Tripod, there is a wide range of accessories you can get to help with specific photo setups.
+This makes it convenient to adjust the tripod and clean parts when necessary.
+If you love your Peak Design Travel Tripod, you can get a wide range of accessories to help with specific photo setups.
 These include spiked feet to help provide a steady grip when photoshoots on sandy or loose soil, tripod sleeves in case of wet or muddy weather, and tripod hammocks for storing equipment within easy reach when doing a photo shoot.

 The other major fault of the Peak Design is also one of its best features: the weight.
 Since it’s just 2.8 pounds, it fits nicely into almost all backpacks and equipment bags.
-However, it’s not designed for super heavy rigs and extensive clunky camera equipment.
+However, it’s not designed for super-heavy rigs and extensive clunky camera equipment.
 If you’ve got a big lens for wildlife photography, you’ll need to look elsewhere.